Urmila Matondkar filmography

+Matondkar at an event in 2015.

 Urmila Matondkar is an Indian actress known for her work in Hindi films.
 She has appeared in over 60 films.
 She has been praised by the critics for her acting and dancing skills.
 She made her screen debut as a child artist in B.R.
 Chopra's Karm (1977), and later appeared in Shekhar Kapur's highly acclaimed Masoom (1983).
 In 1991, she acted in the critically acclaimed film Dacait.